jhost94/RabbitBot/README.md

 3 - Make sure you have OBS opend.
 4 - Under "Sources" click the "+" button.
 5 - Select "Browser" and "Create new" option.
-6 - Select the "Local fole" box, click "Browse" and find "app.js" from where this bot's folder is located.
+6 - Select the "Local file" box, click "Browse" and find "app.html" from where this bot's folder is located.
 7 - Select "Shutdown source when not visible" and "Refresh browser when scene becomes active" for better performance. --Optional--
 8 - Click "OK".